How to bridge the gap between project management and people management

 When assigning tasks to individuals or groups, project managers should set time estimates so that assignees have a fair idea of by what date and within what timeframe they are expected to complete the work.
 This will also help team members set their own pace for specific tasks.

-When evaluating employees’ performance, managers can easily find out how many tasks were completed by set due dates, and how many tasks were delayed and completed beyond due dates.
+When evaluating employees’ performance, managers can easily determine how many tasks were completed by set due dates and how many tasks were delayed and completed beyond due dates.
 Setting time estimates also promotes job accountability and responsibility among employees.

 • Team-building exercises

-Team-building exercises play a vital role in strengthening the bond between all team members by helping them understand each other- how each person thinks, reacts to a specific situation, and solves problems.
-Such exercises not only help to relieve work-related stress of employees but also helps them to lift their falling energy, motivation, and morale.
+Team-building exercises play a vital role in strengthening the bond between all team members by helping them understand each other—how each person thinks, reacts to a specific situation, and solves problems.
+Such exercises not only help relieve the work-related stress of employees but also help them lift their falling energy, motivation, and morale.

-Rather than organizing random team-building activities, it should be a continuous process that aims to improve the particular skills of employees and keeps team conflicts to a minimum.
-You should assess whether your team is facing specific challenges before choosing a team-building exercise
+Rather than organizing random team-building activities, team-building should be a continuous process that aims to improve employees’ particular skills and keep team conflicts to a minimum.
+Before choosing a team-building exercise, assess whether your team is facing specific challenges.

-For example, does your team need to know each other better, or do some of the team members not on the same page with each other?
+For example, does your team need to get to know each other better, or are some team members not on the same page?

 “According to new research of 600 US businesses with 50-500 employees, 63.3% say retaining employees is actually harder than hiring them.”